intel/sawr/sawr/INSTALL.md

-After you have installed Ubuntu, install (if you also want access to board features like GPIOs, I2C, etc) the special kernel for the UP board, using basically the following:
+After you have installed Ubuntu, install (if you also want access to board features like GPIOs, I2C, etc) the special kernel for the UP board, using basically the following
+sequence:

     sudo add-apt-repository ppa:ubilinux/up
     sudo apt update